-As the first medical facility in Palm Beach County to offer advanced Robotic Surgery capabilities, JFK Medical Center is now working with our third-generation robot to perform robotics for urological, thoracic, gynecological and general surgical procedures.
+As the first medical facility in Palm Beach County to offer advanced Robotic Surgery capabilities, JFK Medical Center is now working with our third-generation robot to perform robotics for urological, gynecological and general surgical procedures.

 Robotics uses precise, versatile instrument movement combined with three-dimensional visualization of the operative site.
 Robotic surgery typically yields less physical and emotional impact than traditional surgery.
 During surgery, the surgeon is able to have a much better anatomical view of the patient, which puts the patient at less risk.